rsksmart/devportal-1.0/content/rsk-devportal/kb/fungible-tokens-standard.md

 ---
 menu_order: 1100
 menu_title: Fungible Token Standards
-title: "Fungible Token Standards"
+title: "Ethereum Fungible Tokens Standard ERC1363, ERC223, ERC677 | Roostock (RSK)"
-tags: kb, rsk, tokens, fungible-tokens
+tags: kb, rsk, tokens, rootstock, fungible-tokens
 description: What is ERC20, and are there others like it?
-How do they work on RSK?
+How do they work on Rootstock?
 layout: 'rsk'
 ---